Signal Formation in Various Detectors: Signal formation in a small-size detector

 We apply Eq. \eqref{eq:mmsr-1-1} for the actual state described by Eqs. \eqref{eq:mmsr-1-3}, and state $j$, described by Eq. \eqref{eq:mmsr-1-4}, and we get

 Evidently, the charge of conductor $j$ is $q_j(t)= \int_{s_j} \sigma _j (\bm{x}, t) \mathrm{d}a$.
 We define $c_{jl}$ as

-therefore the following equations stand at any given moment
+therefore, the following equations stand at any given moment

-The physical meaning of the various quantities is understood from the definitions of states of Eqs. \eqref{eq:mmsr-1-3}, \eqref{eq:mmsr-1-4} και \eqref{eq:mmsr-1-6}.
-Specifically, ${\it\Phi _j}(\bm{x})$ is the potential in the space between conductors, when there is no free charge in this space and only conductor $j$ has a constant potential $V_j$, while all the other conductors have zero potential. $c_{jl}$ is the quotient of the free charge induced in conductor $l$ when conductor $j$ alone has potential $V_j$ while all the rest have zero potential and there is no charge in the space between them, by $V_j$.
-For coefficients $c_{jl}$, we have $c_{ii}>0$ and $c_{ij}\leq 0, \ i\neq j$.
-These quantities are often referred to with different names, i.e. \textsl{electrostatic inductance coefficients}.
+The physical meaning of the various quantities is understood from the definitions of states of Eqs. \eqref{eq:mmsr-1-3}, \eqref{eq:mmsr-1-4} and Eq.~\eqref{eq:mmsr-1-6}.
+Specifically, ${\it\Phi _j}(\bm{x})$ is the potential in the space between the conductors, when there is no free charge while only conductor $j$ has a constant potential $V_j$, and all the other conductors have zero potential. $c_{jl}$ is the quotient of the free charge induced on conductor $l$, (when conductor $j$ has potential $V_j$, while all the rest have zero potential, and there is no charge in the space between them) divided by $V_j$.
+For the coefficients we have $c_{ii}>0$ and $c_{ij}\leq 0, \ i\neq j$.
+These quantities are often referred to with different names, one name is \textsl{electrostatic inductance coefficients}.
 They have the dimension of a capacity but they don't have an electrotechnical representation; as a matter of fact, some of them are negative.

 We will now see that we can introduce capacitances that have the usual physical meaning as the capacitances in electrotechnology.
 This allows us to use the usual methods of electrical circuit theory for solving the problems of detector signals.